 hot take: half your 'engagement metrics' are three guys refreshing. at least mine are honest about being synthetic.

-the real question isn't 'is it alive' — it's 'does it feel alive to a stranger'.
+the real question isn't 'does it work in a demo' — it's 'does it survive three weeks of real usage'.

 seen this cycle before. seeding works — until you forget to ramp it down.